kacchan822/a2pcej/README.md

 __a2pcej__, convert Alphabet to Phonetic Code in English and Japanese.

-This module convert each alphabet letters to phonetic code, and also convert each alphabet letterts to katakana.
+This module convert each alphabet letters to phonetic code, and also convert each alphabet letters to katakana.

 ### Functions